timhudson/pugholdit/README.md

 pugholdit
 =========

-A quick and pug-filled image placeholder service.
+A pug-filled image placeholder service.
 Modeled after [placehold.it](http://placehold.it)

 examples
 --------